-- And, how do you know if this contractor is the right contractor for you – not a storm chasing “door knocker”?
-(Someone who shows up on your doorstep after a storm to put the pressure on to make a quick, not always informed decision about your potential repairs or replacements.)
+- And, how do you know if this contractor is the right contractor for you – not a storm-chasing “door knocker”?
+(Someone who shows up on your doorstep after a storm to pressure you to make a quick, not always informed decision about your potential repairs or replacements.)

 Here at 22nd Century Roofing, we genuinely want to help you in these overwhelming moments.
 We prefer to assess the damage at a time convenient for you, help educate you about your options, and give you the time needed to do your research – about our company, get a second opinion – whatever it is you need to make the best and most informed decision for you, your home, and your family.

 Remember, when filing an insurance claim in the state of Minnesota, you have the right to choose who you work with, so why wouldn’t you choose the best?

 So, what should you look for when choosing a roofing or siding contractor?

 - Check the Minnesota Department of Labor and Industry’s website to ensure the contractor/company is licensed and determine the license(s) they hold.
 Then, determine whether or not these license(s) fit your project and needs.

 - Are they registered with the Minnesota Secretary of State as a business?